 This project is a great seller at craft fairs and farmers markets.
 Make them in a variety of colors to match every home’s style and décor.
-They are wonderful gifts too!
+DIY plastic bag dispensers are wonderful to give as gifts too!
+It’s one of those things everyone needs.

 - Safety Pin